-LINC’s complexity-aware local development practice attempts to anticipate impacts to the maximum extent possible, designing projects and portfolio strategy on the basis of local actor interests, maintaining flexibility to adapt to project success and failure, and measuring impact on the basis of outcomes.
-We have developed and successfully tested a suite of tools that assist donors, program implementers and local actors themselves to design effectively, adapt accordingly, and measure appropriately using systems-based approaches.
+LINC’s systems thinking practice attempts to anticipate impacts to the maximum extent possible, designing projects and portfolio strategy on the basis of local actor interests, maintaining flexibility to adapt to project success and failure, and measuring impact on the basis of outcomes.
+We have developed and successfully tested a suite of tools and resources that assist donors, program implementers and local actors themselves to design effectively, adapt accordingly, and measure appropriately using systems-based approaches:

-Systems mapping approaches orient clients and local stakeholders around a given system of interest, identify leverage points within it, set boundaries and prioritize interventions.
-Applied in iteration, systems mapping tools capture dynamic change, enabling donors and program implementers to calibrate interventions and understand their impact over time.
-Systems mapping tools utilized by LINC include Social Network Analysis, Causal Loop Diagrams and Systemigrams.
+LINC’s participatory systems mapping tool orients local stakeholders around a given system of interest, identifies leverage points within it, helps to set boundaries and prioritize interventions.
+Applied in iteration, systems mapping captures dynamic change, enabling donors and program implementers to calibrate interventions and understand their impact over time.
 Learn more.

 LINC’s network analysis tool has been specially calibrated to the international development sector and can be applied to a variety of program areas and contexts.
 The tool is an integrated network mapping, partner identification, program design, monitoring and evaluation tool, providing unique insight into our clients’ context of work and the dynamics of the relationships they forge within it.
 Learn more.